cjal920/bamazon/README.md

 # bamazon

-Welcome to Bamazon!
+# Welcome to Bamazon!
+Where the savings are bamazing!

 In order to purchase products, Bamazon requires the installation of the following npm packages:

       mysql
       inquirer

-Users select from the following list of items:
+Shoppers are prompted to select an item for purchase from the following list of items stored in a .sql database:

+Once the ID and quantity of the product have been selected, shoppers are shown the grand total of their purchase like so: